onflow/band-oracle-contracts/README.md

 To learn more about Band Protocol please refer to: https://faq.bandprotocol.com/

 ## How it works?
-The contract keeps a record of symbols and it's related market data that can be updated only by authorized parties and that can be queried via script by any user of the Flow blockchain.
+The contract keeps a record of symbols and the corresponding financial price data for them.
+While financial data are only updated by authorized BandChain relayers, they can be queried via a script by any user or application on the Flow blockchain.

 ### Storing the data
 Market for each symbol is stored on a dictionary as a contract level field `access(contract) let symbolsRefData: {String: RefData}`.
 The `RefData` structs stores the following information: